Global Arts MBA

 Read More -»

-The GLI recognizes that across the arts, many of the highest-level career artists (prodigies, dancers, etc.) have pursued their professions from a young age and therefore may not possess a conventional academic background.
+The Global Arts MBA recognizes that across the sector, many of the highest-level career creatives (music prodigies, professional dancers, and others) have pursued their craft from a young age and therefore may not possess a conventional academic background.

-GLI acknowledges these exceptional career experiences, which in certain cases may serve in place of the bachelor’s degree required for admission to the Global Arts MBA.
+The Admissions Committee acknowledges these exceptional career experiences where relevant as serving in place of the bachelor’s degree otherwise required for admission to The Global Arts MBA.